MAT-IV/MAT-IV.github.io/teams.md

         <!-- Overview -->
         <h3>Overview</h3>
         <p>
           In the 2022–2023 season, the Micro Class aircraft was developed around a delta wing with a lifting fuselage designed to carry three large boxes and 1.5 lb of steel payload, achieving a projected flight score of 33.07 under representative Fort Worth conditions.
-As Structural and Material Science Product Owner, I was responsible for translating the aerodynamics and scoring-driven outer mold line into a realizable internal structure that met the team’s key performance parameters—8 ft takeoff, high MTOW-to-empty-weight ratio, robust stability and control, and manufacturability—while also satisfying risk assessment metrics related to flight conditions, design integrity, and schedule.
+As Structural and Material Science Product Owner, I was responsible for translating the aerodynamics and scoring-driven outer mold line into a realizable internal structure that met the team’s key performance parameters 8 ft takeoff, high MTOW-to-empty-weight ratio, robust stability and control, and manufacturability while also satisfying risk assessment metrics related to flight conditions, design integrity, and schedule.
 This role required balancing technical depth with systems-level oversight, ensuring that structural decisions supported the high-speed, short-duration flight profile and the team’s iterative development process.
           <br><br>
           On the technical side, I oversaw structural architecture choices such as interrupted spars to accommodate 12 inch payload boxes, rib and spar placement based on CFD-derived lift distributions, box-spar and pseudo-spar concepts for stiffness, and a modular space-truss fuselage designed around lift and thrust load paths.
 I guided the team through trade studies comparing swept versus non-swept spars, flat-plate versus thicker wing profiles, and different nose and tail constructions, using topology optimization, FEA, and simplified analytical models to target a minimum factor of safety of 1.5 where feasible.
 For the tail surfaces and canard–horizontal stabilizer system, I supported structural schemes (box beams, rib spacing, spar locations) tailored to the aerodynamics team’s stability requirements and incidence settings while preserving manufacturability and weight targets.
           <br><br>